ireinig/wogli/README.md

 # wogli
 This repository contains the datasets published with the following paper:

 Reinig, Ines and Markert, Katja (2023).
 Can current NLI systems handle German word order?
 Investigating language model performance on a new German challenge set of minimal pairs.
 Proceedings of the 15th International Conference on Computational Semantics (IWCS).
 Nancy, France: Association for Computational Linguistics.
+In press.

 ## Citation